Incredible pedal performance in a punchy 10 ft. package. Rudder included.Learn More

 For those venturing into whitewater or into surf.

-Many of these accessories are available through our accessories site, Harmony Gear.
+Many of these accessories are available to browse and purchase right here on our accessories site.

 Information on this page is provided through our partnership with American Canoe Association (ACA) by staff writer Becky Molina.